 Nikon D810 versus Canon 5DS

-The Nikon D810 and the Canon EOS 5DS are two digital cameras that were revealed to the public, respectively, in June 2014 and February 2015.
+The Nikon D810 and the Canon EOS 5DS are two professional cameras that were announced, respectively, in June 2014 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Nikon has a resolution of 36.2 megapixel, whereas the Canon provides 50.3 MP.

-The physical size and weight of the Nikon D810 and the Canon 5DS are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D810 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Nikon D810 and the Canon 5DS is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D810 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS is somewhat smaller (2 percent) than the Nikon D810.
 Moreover, the 5DS is slightly lighter (5 percent) than the D810.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around a full frame sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Nikon Lens Catalog (D810) and the Canon EF Lens Catalog (5DS).